-This chilling drama, set in 1987 Romania (before the fall of the Iron Curtain and Ceausescu), concerns a college student seeking a then-illegal abortion and her roommate who decides to help her and gets more than she bargained for, is all the more harrowing because of its quiet, matter-of-fact approach.
-At a time and place where everybody works only for… read more!
+This chilling drama, set in 1987 Romania before the fall of the Iron Curtain and Ceausescu, concerns a college student seeking a then-illegal abortion.
+Her roommate decides to help her – and gets more than she bargained for.
+The story is all the more harrowing because of the film's quiet, matter-of-fact approach.
+At a time and place where everybody works… read more!

 With a mouthful of a title that hints at the length of the film itself, this will, depending on your mood, hypnotize you or bore you to death.
 Writer/director Dominik, adapting Ron Hansen's historical novel, takes his cues from the work of Terrence Malick and creates a meditative look at the uncertain relationship between famed Western outlaw Jesse James and… read more!

 Pitch black family drama about two loser brothers (Philip Seymour Hoffman and Ethan Hawke) who, both in desperate need of money, agree on Hoffman's plan to pull off a simple heist of a suburban jewelry store – a store owned and operated by their own parents.
 As we quickly find out, the robbery goes horribly wrong, and the brothers and… read more!

 Inherently weird, unclassifiable movie, set in rural Tennessee, about a former blues musician (Samuel Jackson) who takes a bloody, beaten white girl (Christina Ricci) under his wing, only to find out that she suffers from some sort of nymphomania.
 So he chains her to his radiator in order to "cure" her.
 What follows is a unique if awkward blend of… read more!